-Battle for the House tests Trump, GOP hold on Congress
+Dems flip 2 GOP seats in early returns for House battle

 The GOP’s hold on the majority was complicated by an unusually large number of retirements as well as persistent infighting between conservatives and centrists, with much of the conflict centered on the question of allegiance to Trump.

-Pennsylvania looked particularly daunting for Republicans after redistricting and a rash of retirements put several seats in play.
+Pennsylvania looked particularly daunting for Republicans after court-imposed redistricting and a rash of retirements put several seats in play.
 Democratic favorite Conor Lamb stunned Washington by winning a special election in the state and faced Republican Rep. Keith Rothfus in a new district that was among four that could flip from red to blue.
 Other seats in the state were also considered in play.

 In North Carolina, Republicans were struggling to hold onto a seat where Baptist minister Mark Harris ousted a GOP incumbent in the primary.
 Harris was facing a stiff challenge from Marine veteran and small-businessman Dan McCready.